 Ditch or lessen access to social media

 People only share the very best of their lives on Instagram or Facebook.
-They don't take pictures of themselves cleaning the bathroom.
-Or suffering from the flu in bed.
+They don't take pictures of themselves cleaning the bathroom, or suffering from the flu in bed.
 They don't talk about difficulties or problems (unless they're after sympathy).
 It's only the best of the absolute best.
 Which means when you scroll through your feeds, you'll get this super unrealistic perception that everyone's life is perfect.
-This simply isn't the case.
+This isn't the case.